Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Overview of Army Basic Training Phases

-BCT consists of three main phases:
+BCT is composed of three primary phases:

-Red Phase: This initial stage focuses on physical fitness and basic military skills.
-You’ll learn drill and ceremony, Army traditions, and how to wear your uniform properly.
+You’ll learn drill and ceremony, Army traditions, and the proper way to wear your uniform.

 2024 Basic Training Calendar